Bible Study 2023-2024

-Join us for an introductory bible study class on Sunday, September 22, 2019, after the 9:30AM Mass in St. Patrick’s Hall.
+Join us for bible study class on Sundays after the 9:00AM Mass in St. Patrick’s Hall.
 This year’s bible study will be 1 & 2 Kings and 1 & 2 Samuel which were introduced in Hebrew as simply “Kings”.
-All classes are held after the 9:30 Mass on Sunday and begin around 10:45am.
-The classes go at their own pace and are generally over between 12:15 and 12:30pm.
+All classes are held after the 9:00 Mass on Sunday and begin around 10:15am.
+The classes go at their own pace and are generally over between 11:45 and 12:15pm.
 Contact Brad Pappalardo at 916-775-1070 or Dennis McSweeney at 916-391-2262 for more information.
-Tentative schedule is as follows: